Javier Hernández: Early life

-Hernández was born in Guadalajara, Jalisco and first played in a recreation league when he was seven years old.
+Hernández was born in Guadalajara, Jalisco, and his love for football was evident from a young age.
+He first played in a recreation league when he was seven.
 Hernández lived in Morelia, Michoacán for over four years while his father, footballer Javier "Chícharo" Hernández, played for Monarcas Morelia.
 While living in Morelia, Hernández attended elementary school at the Instituto Piaget where he studied from third to sixth grade and played for the school's football team.

 At the age of nine, Hernández joined C.D.
 Guadalajara and signed his first professional contract when he was 15.
-He was set to play in the 2005 FIFA U-17 World Championship, but an injury sidelined him from the team that ultimately won the championship.
+He was set to play in the 2005 FIFA U-17 World Championship, a significant event in youth football, but an injury sidelined him from the team that ultimately won the championship.
 Whilst playing football professionally, Hernández was also taking business administration classes at Universidad del Valle de Atemajac.
 Hernández has held both Hugo Sánchez and Rafael Márquez as his football idols growing up.

 Club career

 C.D.
 Guadalajara

 Hernández began playing with C.D.
-Guadalajara's lower-division team, "Chivas" Coras in Tepic, Nayarit in the 2005–06 season.
-He made his debut for Guadalajara in the 2006 Apertura in a win over Club Necaxa at Estadio Jalisco.
-With the score at 3–0, Hernández came on as a substitute for Omar Bravo in the 82nd minute, before scoring the fourth goal of the game five minutes later.
-It was his only goal in seven appearances in 2006–07.
-He made a further six appearances in 2007–08 without scoring.
+Guadalajara's lower-division team, Chivas Coras in Tepic, Nayarit in the 2005–06 season.
+On 9 September 2006, he made his debut for Guadalajara in that year's Apertura in a win over Club Necaxa at Estadio Jalisco.
+With the score at 3–0, under manager José Manuel de la Torre, Hernández came on as a substitute for Omar Bravo in the 82nd minute, before scoring the fourth goal of the game five minutes later.
+It was his only goal in five appearances in 2006 as Guadalajara went on to win the league title.
+He made two appearances in the 2007 Clausura with no goals.
+He made six more appearances in 2007–08 without scoring.

-Hernández made 10 appearances in the 2008 Apertura without scoring, but he scored four goals in 15 appearances in the 2009 Clausura.
+Hernández made 10 appearances in the 2008 Apertura without scoring.
+Still, he scored four goals in 15 appearances in the 2009 Clausura.
+On 25 February 2009, during a group stage match of that year's edition of the Copa Libertadores, Hernández came on as a substitute and scored a brace against Everton in a 6–2 home victory.

 In the 2009 Apertura, Hernández finished as the joint-third top scorer, with 11 goals in 17 appearances.
 He started the 2010 Torneo Bicentenario with eight goals in five games.
 He finished as a joint-leader in the goalscoring chart for the 2010 Torneo Bicentenario, with 10 goals in 11 games despite missing five matches due to injury.
 He also won the tournament's best forward award.